 Liquid B12 Expires Faster Than Dry B12

-Does liquid B12 expire faster than dry B12?
-Yes, and this is why we sell our injectable methyl B12 in powder form.
-In fact, methylcobalamin B12 is extremely stable when dry, and will retain its potency even at temperatures as high as 315°C / 600°F.
+B12 expires slower when dry, which is why our injectable B12 comes in powder form.
+This way, our B12 vials can last a long time.
+In fact, methyl B12 is extremely stable when dry, and will retain its potency even at temperatures as high as 315°C / 600°F.

 We stamp an expiration date of a little less than a year on each new batch, since an expiration date is required to be on all vitamins.
-This is the expiry date assuming you dissolve the B12 in saline immediately when you receive the vial.
-However, if you were to keep the B12 in its dry form, it will actually last for years to come.
+This is the expiry date assuming you dissolve the B12 in saline immediately when you receive the vial, even if you store it in the fridge.
+However, if you keep the B12 in dry form, it will last for years.

 The Risk of Photolysis